cvanh/henny/readme.md

 `source ./bin/setup.sh`
 run with `source ./bin/run.sh`

-when running you need to have the ansible vault password
+when running you need to have the ansible vault password. in this vault you can add the password of the user ansible.